Professional wrestling match types: UWF International

+Fighting Network Rings

+Matches in RINGS adhered to a 30 minute time limit and were winnable via a 10-count knockout, submission, TKO (as ordained by either the referee or ringside doctor), or judges should the time limit be reached.
+Competitors were both allotted 10 points, and would lose one should they grab the ropes to force a submission break, or two should they be knocked down.
+Should the time limit be reached, the winner would be he who lost fewer points.
+Should points be equal, judges would decide.

+Pancrase

+Pancrase equated one rope break to one knock down, and began its existence with a 5 point limit on competitors.
+As time went on they changed the specifics multiple times.
+In 1996 they lowered non-championship matches to 3 points, whereas in 1998 they delineated points by the match's time limit (3 for 20 minutes, 2 for 15 minutes, 1 for 10 minutes).

 Battle royale-based variations

 The battle royale is a multi-competitor match type in which wrestlers are eliminated until only one is left.
 Typical battle royales begin with 20 or more participants all in the ring at the same time, who are then eliminated by being thrown over the top rope and having both feet touch the venue floor.

 Battlebowl

 The Battlebowl is a two-ring variation on a battle royale.
 In these matches, the wrestlers start in one ring and try to throw wrestlers into the second ring, after which they can be eliminated by being thrown out of that ring.
 The last remaining wrestler in the first ring can rest until only one wrestler is left in the second ring, after which they fight in both rings until one is eliminated and a winner is declared, in similar fashion to a double elimination tournament.
 This was held by World Championship Wrestling at the 1991 Starrcade event, but future Battlebowl matches were contested under normal battle royale rules.